 Flashlight Investigative Journalism Grants

 Flashlight, a nonprofit network of giving circles, gives $500-$1,000 grants to investigative journalists, who retain complete editorial control and are free to publish their work wherever they like.
 Round one funded an enterprising environmental reporter.
 Round two was for freelance journalists covering election integrity.
 Round three is for African American freelance investigative journalists.
-Round four was for all freelance investigative journalists and so is the current fifth round; apply here.
+Rounds four and five were for all freelance investigative journalists.
+Round six is for U.S.-based freelance investigative journalists; apply here.

 Freelance Investigative Reporters and Editors (FIRE) Services and Grants